martinlievano/Cyclistic/README.md

 Generally, bike rides are most frequented on Saturdays.
-Cyclistic members have the highest activity (399,863 rides) on Thursdays while the lowest activity (286,128 rides) on Mondays.
+Cyclistic members have the highest activity (565,654 rides) on Wednesdays while the lowest activity (405,234 rides) on Sundays.
-Casual riders have the greatest activity (357,781rides) on Saturdays while the least activity (191,467 rides) on Tuesdays.
+Casual riders have the greatest activity (398,855 rides) on Saturdays while the least activity (227,049 rides) on Mondays.

 - Average Ride Length in a Week
 The mean ride duration across the week is displayed as follow.

 ![7](https://github.com/user-attachments/assets/b8ae7b87-60ee-4fdf-ad5d-0bfeb5c2f3ce)

-Cyclistic members cycled the longest on Saturday with an average ride length of 14.01 minutes.
+Cyclistic members cycled the longest on Saturday with an average ride length of 13,9 minutes.
-On the other hand, casual riders cycled the longest on Sunday with a mean trip duration of 27.18 minutes.
+On the other hand, casual riders cycled the longest on Saturday with a mean trip duration of 25.3 minutes.

 https://uexternadoedu-my.sharepoint.com/:u:/g/personal/martin_lievano_est_uexternado_edu_co/EQ01lQI9bV9DhNEgVgNaWEsBiZaN-C2JLp6hkgHtBG1msg?e=PoaUd8